UF-ISE-HSE/UF-Retail-HRI-Dataset/README.md

 Input 2: the robot trajectory data extracted from the corresponding ROSBAG file, amcl_pose topic.

-Input 3: the map of the experimen site (e.g., 'map_lprc.png').
+Input 3: the map of the experimen site (i.e., 'map_lprc.png').

 Output 1: a figure (.gif) of human & robot positions